Cochlear Implant Consultation and Surgery Center in India

-External component:- The external (outside) part which sits behind the ear and it contains a microphone, a speech processor, and a transmitter.
+External: The external component contains a microphone, a speech processor and a transmitter.

 Step by Step working of cochlear implant

-- Microphone is a small part that is placed behind the ear.
+- A microphone is a small part that is placed behind the ear.
 The microphone picks the sound from the environment.

 - The sound is received by the microphone and is sent to the sound processor.